 Shopping in local markets is a must as they have some of the most beautifully crafted items and products native to Sri Lanka like spices and teas.

 There are limited flights within Sri Lanka so most traveling will be done by road.
-There is an international airport located near the capital city of Colombo 20 meter (66 feet) north of it in a suburb called Negombo with direct flights to and from most countries in the world.
+There is an international airport located near the capital city of Colombo 20 Miles (32 km) north of it in a suburb called Negombo with direct flights to and from most countries in the world.

 Buses in Sri Lanka are cheap and get around the country however Sri Lankan bus drivers are notoriously rough and buses are packed full so we do not recommend using the bus to get around.